What Is Suffering?

 The Paradox

-So the concept that ethics most needs to detect is the one property no test can detect.
+So the concept ethics most needs to infer is not directly available from a third-person readout.
 The stakes make the epistemic gap unignorable.
-Deny sentience wrongly, and we license unbounded cruelty against beings that feel every bit of it — a moral catastrophe of the first order.
-Attribute it wrongly, and we squander resources and shackle valuable work protecting systems with nothing inside.
-And “withhold judgment” is not on the menu: every decision about how to treat an animal, an AI, an engineered organism is a position on its sentience, taken with or without honesty about the uncertainty.
+Deny sentience wrongly, and we may license cruelty against beings that feel it.
+Attribute it wrongly, and we may divert resources or restrict valuable work for systems with no welfare.
+And “withhold judgment” is not a complete policy: every decision about how to treat an animal, an AI, or an engineered organism acts under some practical estimate of its sentience, whether or not the estimate is stated.

 Acting Under Precaution